July 1 - Professor Jayne Barnard has been named to the WHRO-TV (and radio) Board of Directors for 2014-17.

-May 12 -13 - Professor Tara Grove's most recent article, Standing Outside of Article III, 162 U. Pa.
-L. Rev. __ (2014), was one of three articles selected for presentation at the 2014 New Voices in Civil Justice Workshop at Vanderbilt Law School, which will take place May 12-13.
+May 12-13 - Professor Tara Grove's most recent article, Standing Outside of Article III, 162 U. Pa.
+L. Rev. __ (2014), was one of three articles selected for presentation at the 2014 New Voices in Civil Justice Workshop at Vanderbilt Law School.

 April 8 - Professor Christie Warren, director of the Program in Comparative Legal Studies and Post-Conflict Peacebuilding, introduced guests of the program, Justice Anthony M. Kennedy of the Supreme Court and Justice (ret.)
 Richard Goldstone of South Africa, at a panel presented for law students.
 Read about the panel in the story titled "Justices Kennedy and Goldstone Discuss Constitutions, Old and New, at the Law School."